 The story can be traced back to 1919 when companies first started pulling vermiculite out of mines in Libby.
 Known commercially as Zonolite, vermiculite was used in a variety of construction materials including insulation for homes and buildings.
 Decades of mining the vermiculite exposed workers and residents to toxic asbestos dust.

 When W.R.
 Grace & Company took over operation of the mines in 1963, they knew the vermiculite was contaminated with asbestos and that it caused health complications.
-But they didn't warn anyone, so mining continued.
-An estimated 400 Libby residents have died and almost three thousand more are currently suffering illnesses related to asbestos exposure.
-The mine closed in 1990, but the devastation caused by the mining industry in Libby didn't gain national attention or receive government intervention until 1999 when the U.S. Environmental Protection Agency (EPA) stepped in and began to clean up the town.
+But they didn’t warn anyone, so mining continued.
+An estimated 400 Libby residents have died and almost three thousand more are currently suffering illnesses related to asbestos exposure such as mesothelioma.
+The mine closed in 1990, but the devastation caused by the mining industry in Libby didn’t gain national attention or receive government intervention until 1999 when the U.S. Environmental Protection Agency (EPA) stepped in and began to clean up the town.